jeetsigmoid/ecomm-datasources/README.md

 This project gives a ready-made framework to fetch sales data and Ads Performance data from multiple retailers.
 With a minimum changes, pipelines will be ready to integrate.
 It features:

 - **Amazon Ads Data Extraction**: Extraction of Amazon Ads report type API.
-- **Amazon Marketing Central Extraction**: Designed to run AMC queries and data extraction.
+- **Amazon Marketing Cloud Extraction**: Designed to run AMC queries and data extraction.
 - **Walmart Data Feeds Extraction**: Walmart Omni Sales data ingestion process.
 - **Instacart Integration**: Instacart Data Ingestion process.